Entrepreneurs instead of employees

 About a friend, an entrepreneur, recently became a newspaper article released.
 The newspaper said it earned $ 80.000 a month.
 I'm sure a lot of people gasped when they read that amount.
 Later, when I was having a cup of coffee with her, I asked, "How much of that $ 80.000 a month do you keep?"
 Smiling, she said, "None of this.
 I reinvest every penny to advance the company.
 We live on my husband's salary. ”You are an entrepreneur around the clock, seven days a week.
 Even if they don't work physically, most of them work mentally or have emotionally disturbing worries.
 Employees can go home or go on vacation.
 Most entrepreneurs cannot.
 I heard that Bill Gates didn't take a day off for eight years when he built Microsoft.
 I emphasize this because many employees think being “boss” is easy.
 Many employees think they do all the work, and the boss has it easy and gets all the money.

-Many employees think that the boss doesn't work as hard as they do because employees and entrepreneurs do different types of work, work that requires different skills.
-Statistics show that nine out of ten small businesses fail in the first five years because most employees, even college graduates with higher degrees like MBAs, do not have the essential skills an entrepreneur needs.
-Even worse, nine out of ten companies that survived the first five years failed again in the next five years.
-I know that for sure.
+Many employees think the boss doesn't work as hard as they do because employees and entrepreneurs do different types of work, jobs that require different skills.
+Statistics show that nine out of ten small businesses fail in their first five years because most employees, even college graduates with advanced degrees like MBAs, do not have the essential skills an entrepreneur needs.
+What's worse is that in the next five years, nine out of ten companies that survived the first five years fail again.
+I know exactly.
 I also went into these statistics.
-I had a lot more failures than successes.
-I'm pretty sure that most employees don't become entrepreneurs because the thought of failing - and not getting regular wages - scares them off.
-Those who cannot control this fear are best advised to keep their jobs and enjoy the advantages of being an employee: the opportunity to drop the pen at 17 p.m. to eat and watch TV with the family in the evenings, and have four weeks of paid vacation every year.
+I've had a lot more failures than successes.
+I'm pretty sure most employees don't become entrepreneurs because the thought of failing - and not getting a regular wage - puts them off.
+Those who cannot control this fear are best advised to keep their job and enjoy the advantages of being an employee: the possibility to drop the pen at 17 p.m. to have dinner with the family and watch TV in the evening, and to have four weeks of paid vacation each year.